Speculative Decoding and Draft Models

 The configuration constraint worth knowing: EAGLE drafters need draft_tensor_parallel_size: 1, even when the target model is tensor-parallel across multiple GPUs.
 The EAGLE drafter is small enough that splitting it across GPUs costs more in communication than it saves in compute.
 The vLLM speculative decoding docs walk through the configuration options in depth; the Red Hat developer post has measured throughput numbers on Llama-3.1-70B that match what production deployments report.

-Mechanics: prompt-lookup and suffix decoding
+Prompt lookup and suffix decoding

 The other end of the spectrum: don’t train a drafter at all.
 Prompt-lookup decoding (Apoorv Saxena’s original implementation, now integrated into Hugging Face Transformers as prompt_lookup_num_tokens and into vLLM as the ngram speculative method) treats the prompt and the generation-so-far as a corpus, and on each speculation step searches the corpus for the most recent k-token substring that ends with the current token, then proposes the k tokens that followed it last time.
-No model, no training, no extra GPU memory — just a string-search.
+No model, no training, no extra GPU memory; just a string-search.

 The intuition: workloads with high self-repetition (RAG-grounded generation where the answer quotes the context, code generation with repeated identifiers, summarization that lifts phrases from the source, agent loops that re-emit boilerplate) have near-deterministic next-token distributions over short windows.
 Prompt-lookup catches exactly that pattern.
 On RAG and code workloads it routinely hits α = 0.6–0.8; on free-form chat (where there’s no corpus to lookup against) it falls to α = 0.2–0.3 and provides no speedup.

 Suffix decoding is the next refinement: build a trie over the prompt’s suffixes so the lookup is O(1) instead of O(prompt-length), enabling longer γ.
 The headline number from the Snowflake Arctic paper: 1.4–3.9× faster than n-gram speculation on the same workloads. vLLM supports both methods natively as the ngram speculative configuration.
 The advantage of these methods over model-based drafters is operational: there’s nothing to train, nothing to deploy, nothing to keep in sync with model upgrades.
-The disadvantage is the workload-dependence — outside the self-repetitive cases they degrade gracefully but provide no benefit.
+The disadvantage is the workload-dependence; outside the self-repetitive cases they degrade gracefully but provide no benefit.

 The code below runs against a vLLM server with EAGLE-3 enabled.
 Launch the server: